ColinDaly75/QAC_with_LTR_for_ES/README.md

 The metric used to calculate the correlation is the Spearman correlation coefficient.

-### Experiment :  Comparison of Ranking Performance using alternative ground truths
+### Experiment :  Offline evaluation of QAC ranking performance using MRR
 We use the CTR values in place of human relevance judgements are recreate our learning to rank model.
 This involves subsitiuting the CTR values into the first column of the LTR dataset.
 The nDCG values are calculated using
 - human relevance judgements and
 - clickthrough rate.